engineyard/ey-docs/pages/using-rubinius-on-appcloud.md

 ##To use Rubinius for a new environment

-1. Create a new environment using the Create New Environment link on the dashboard.
+1. Create a new environment using the Create New Environment link on the Dashboard.

 2. Select Passenger 3 for the web server.
     Rubinius works only with Passenger 3.